valdezmanuel/curp-scraper/README.md

 # curp-scraper
-Scraper for RENAPO web page to extract CURP details.
+Scraper that extract CURP details of RENAPO page (Mexico).

 # Installation
 To use the scraper in your own nodejs projects: